Kevin J. O’Brien

-Kevin O’Brien is an experienced trial lawyer and former Assistant U. S. Attorney, who specializes in commercial and securities litigation on behalf of plaintiffs and defendants, arbitrations, regulatory enforcement cases and white-collar criminal defense.
+Kevin J. O’Brien is an experienced trial lawyer and former Assistant U. S. Attorney, who specializes in white-collar criminal defense, commercial and securities litigation on behalf of plaintiffs and defendants, regulatory enforcement cases, and arbitrations.
+He has been selected to 2020 New York Metro Super Lawyers.

 In addition to his trial practice, Kevin has successfully represented clients facing criminal grand jury investigations and potential enforcement action by the SEC, FINRA, the FDA, the FDIC, and other regulatory organizations.
-He also has represented individuals and institutions, including hedge funds and private equity funds, in commercial litigation involving mortgage-backed securities, debt restructuring, commercial real-estate disputes, and investment banking fees, among other matters.
+He also has represented individuals and institutions in commercial litigation involving mortgage-backed securities, debt restructuring, commercial realestate disputes, and investment banking fees, among other matters.
 Kevin’s practice also includes FINRA customer-member arbitrations.

-Kevin is also the author of a book, The Art of the Campaign: How Lincoln Won the Lincoln-Douglas Debates, published in 2013.
+Kevin is also the author of a book, The Art of the Campaign: How Lincoln Won the Lincoln-Douglas Debates, published by Amazon in 2013.